-The Company has a lease of the ground floor at 62 Skinner Street South Grafton.
+The company has a lease for the Sandringham branch premises.
 With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
 Variable lease payments which do not depend n an index or a rate (such as a lease payments based on a percentage of Group sales) are excluded from the initial measurement of the lease liability and asset.
-The Company classifies its right-of-use assets in a consistent manner to its property, plant and equipment (see Note 9)
+The company classifies its right-of-use assets in a consistent manner to its property, plant and equipment (see Note 9)

-Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.
+Each lease generally imposes a restriction that, unless there is a contractual right for the company to sublet the asset to another party, the right-of-use asset can only be used by the company.
 Leases are either non-cancellable or may only be cancelled by incurring a substantive termination fee.
 Some leases contain an option to purchase the underlying asset outright at the end of the lease, or to extend the lease for a further term.
-The Company is prohibited from selling or pledging the underlying leased assets as security.
-For leases over office buildings and factory premises the Company must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
-Further, the Company must insure items of property, plant & equipment and incur maintenance fees on such items in accordance with the lease contracts.
+The company is prohibited from selling or pledging the underlying leased assets as security.
+For leases over office buildings and factory premises the company must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
+Further, the company must insure items of property, plant & equipment and incur maintenance fees on such items in accordance with the lease contracts.